 One can choose from a voluminous library of pre-defined reports with the ability to determine highly granulated filter conditions that address security auditing and compliance regulatory requirements.

 Complete feature management is done inside the Reports tab in the main application ribbon.
-By default, the reporting templates list is populated with the Default complete auditing report, a pre-made and ready use template to generate the full auditing report evidence:
+By default, the reporting templates list is populated with the Complete audit trail item, a pre-made and ready use template to generate the full SQL Server auditing report evidence:

 Creating a new report